Couples Counseling for Relationships at a Crossroads

 What’s Really Happening

-Many of the couples I work with never saw a healthy relationship growing up.
+Many of the people I work with never saw a healthy relationship growing up.
+Their households were filled with lots of fighting, big reactions, lots of emotional distance and silence, substance use, secrecy, and sometimes a mix of it all.
 As a result, you may have learned to:

 • stay hyper-aware of others’ moods